 New Zealand – Paparoa National Park

-The Paparoa National Park is about 300 square kilometers and is located on the west coast of New Zealand’s South Island.
-In the area of the coast, the landscape of Paparoa National Park is dominated by limestone.
-Because of erosion, bizarre rock formations can be found in the park.
+Paparoa National Park is around 300 km² in size and is located on the west coast of New Zealand’s South Island.
+In the coastal area, the landscape of the Paparoa National Park is predominantly characterized by limestone.
+Erosion has therefore eroded bizarre rock formations in the park.
 Deep canyons and many caves have formed.
-The Pancake Rocks and the Paparoa Karst are probably the most famous.
+The Pancake Rocks, as well as the Paparoa Karst, are arguably the most famous.

-At our stop between Greymouth and Westport in the Paparoa National Park at Punakaiki, we marvel at the Pancake Rocks.
+During our stop between Greymouth and Westport in Paparoa National Park near Punakaiki we marvel at the Pancake Rocks.
 The bizarre sedimentary rock with its different layers looks like stacked pancakes.
-In strong surf, the water of the Tasman Sea can shoot up in so-called blow holes like geysers.
+When the surf is strong, the water of the Tasman Sea shoots up like geysers in so-called blow holes.

-The sedimentary rocks in the coastal area are subject to the influence of the surf and the strong erosion, which exposed the different layers of the formation.
-This is especially impressive with the Pancake Rocks.
+The sedimentary rock in the coastal area is subject to the influence of the surf and strong erosion, which exposed the different layers of formation.
+This is particularly impressive to see at the Pancake Rocks.
 Elsewhere in a narrow cut in the coastal area caused by the strong surf.
-Often we see the coast offshore small rocky islands, which will probably disappear completely from the surf and erosion in some years.
-In this way, the landscape changes constantly.
+We often see small rocky islands off the coast, which will probably have disappeared completely from the surf and erosion in a few years.
+In this way, the landscape is constantly changing.